carpentries-incubator/intro-image-classification-cnn/learners/setup.md

 ## Check your setup

-To check whether all packages installed correctly, go to the interactive `IPython Console` in Spyder (lower right hand side panel) and type in the following commands:
+To check that all packages installed correctly, go to the interactive `IPython Console` in Spyder (lower right hand side panel) and type in the following commands:

 ```python
 import matplotlib